 What is Emmaus Fellows?

-The Emmaus Fellows program exists to give students a biblical and theological education for the purpose of spiritual growth and formation.
-Fellows will be a multi-year program starting with the overarching story of scripture, and delving deeper into the history of theology in the following years.
-Through the intellectual pursuit of understanding both the scriptures and theology as a whole, our ultimate pursuit is to see the face and character of God, fully revealed in the person of Jesus, and to seek life abundantly in a community that continually seeks first the Kingdom of God.
+The Emmaus Fellows program exists to give students a biblical and theological education for spiritual formation and gospel mission.
+Fellows will be a multi-year program starting with the overarching story of scripture, continuing with an introduction to theological reflection on that story, and culminating with the big questions in our time that we face together as God’s people.
+While our task will be to listen and learn from the Bible and others, our ultimate pursuit is to see the face of God revealed in the person of Jesus and to grow in a community that is seeking first the Kingdom of God.
 (Matt.
 6:33)

 Students will discover how their part and purpose in life is found in God’s story.
 Over the year, we will study the parables of Jesus, particular selections of the Bible and the ways in which God’s people have responded to the revelation of God and his ways.
 As we seek to tell and enter into this story we will give special attention to what it means for living well in college and the kind of character we develop over a lifetime.